loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/vnode-with-vcluster/README.md

 ### On the physical node switch to root and create a file

-If you are using KinD, you can access the KinD cluster node via Docker with `docker exec -it $(docker ps -aqf "name=kind-control-plane") sh` on the machine where you are running KinD
+If you are using KinD, you can access the KinD cluster node via Docker with `docker exec -it $(docker ps -aqf "name=kind-control-plane") bash` on the machine where you are running KinD (as long as you created a single node KinD cluster).

 ```bash
 sudo -i #not necessary for KinD